CarolineXZ/cs230/README.md

 https://github.com/karpathy/nanoGPT
 https://github.com/danielgrittner/nanoGPT-LoRA/blob/master/model.py

-In our github, we simply copy all the code we used from above into this repo for milestone check-in purpose.
-We didn't merge the changes with the main repository they belong to yet.
-The majority of the code are from the source above.
+In our GitHub, we simply copy all the code we used from the above sources, including our modifications, into our repository for milestone check-in purposes.
+We haven't merged the changes with the main repository they belong to yet.
+The majority of the code is from the source above.